salto-io/salto/docs/user_guide.md

 salto init
 ```

-Note that you've been prompted to give a name for the the first environment in the workspace.
+Note that you've been prompted to give a name for the first environment in the workspace.
 You can just accept the "env1" value, or choose the name of your liking (we'll use `prod` for this example)

 Next, we'll continue similarly to quick-start by adding a service and running fetch: